 Kegco Glass Carboy: General Features

 The Kegco glass carboy is designed to ferment up to five gallon batches.
 It has a six-gallon capacity and is manufactured with thick walls to ensure you won’t be dealing with any cracking.
 This is important because you will most likely be moving your carboy a lot and fermenting beer can create a lot of pressure.

 The outside of the glass is lined vertically and horizontally with divots to make gripping and carrying the carboy easier.
 However, the inside of the glass is smooth.
 This is important because it prevents sediment and bacteria from being able to collect.
 This is what also helps to make cleaning easy.

 The top is tapered to a smooth round edge that can fit most bubblers, airlocks, and blow off hoses.
 This way you will be able to fit whatever equipment you plan on purchasing or may have already.

 Many people prefer some of the basic advantages that a glass carboy has.
-Because glass is less porous that plastic, they tend to harbor less bacteria and keep away odors that may be lingering from your last batch.
+Because glass is less porous than plastic, they tend to harbor fewer bacteria and keep away odors that may be lingering from your last batch.
 It also allows you to get a good view of how the beer looks as it is fermenting.

 - 6 Gallons

 Even though it doesn’t seem like there is much to fermenting your beer, the vessel you use is very important.
 In recent years, high-grade food-safe plastic has given glass a run for its money.
 This newer plastic doesn’t tend to harbor odors like it used to and is much lighter than glass.
 This is important to think about if you intend on moving your fermenter long distances and up and down stairs.